Article I: Definitions

-A. The Student Conduct Advisor shall determine the composition of Student Conduct Boards and determine which Student Conduct Board shall be authorized to hear each matter.
+A. The Director of Student Conduct or designee shall determine the composition of Student Conduct Boards and determine which Student Conduct Board shall be authorized to hear each matter.

-B. The Student Conduct Advisor shall determine the composition of Student Conduct Appellate Boards and determine which Student Conduct Appellate Board shall be authorized to hear each matter.
+B. The Director of Student Conduct or designee shall determine the composition of Student Conduct Appellate Boards and determine which Student Conduct Appellate Board shall be authorized to hear each matter.

-C. The Student Conduct Advisor shall develop policies for the administration of the student conduct system and procedural rules for the operation of Student Conduct Board Hearings that are consistent with provisions of the Student Code.
+C. The Director of Student Conduct or designee shall develop policies for the administration of the student conduct system and procedural rules for the operation of Student Conduct Board Hearings that are consistent with provisions of the Student Code.

 D. Decisions made by a Student Conduct Board and/or Student Conduct Officer shall be final, pending the normal appeal process.

 The University Student Code shall apply to conduct that adversely affects the University Community and/or the pursuit of its objectives.
 This conduct may occur at any time throughout the calendar year, on University premises, at University sponsored activities, or at any off-campus venue wherein a Pacific student acts.
 Each student shall be responsible for personal conduct from the time of their acceptance of admission through the actual awarding of a degree.
 The Student Code shall apply to a student’s conduct even if the student severs the relationship with the University while a disciplinary matter is pending.
 The Vice President for Enrollment Management and Student Affairs, or designee, shall decide whether the Student Code shall be applied to conduct occurring off campus or out-of-term, on a case by case basis.